Lee Hong-koo: Political career

-Entrance into the New Korea Party
+New Korea Party

-In 1996, upon the advice of then-President Kim Young-Sam, Lee Hong-Koo formally entered the New Korea Party to run as a candidate for that party in the then-upcoming National Assembly elections.
+In 1996, upon the advice of President Kim Young-Sam, Lee formally entered the New Korea Party to run as a candidate for that party in the then-upcoming National Assembly elections.

-The New Korea Party was a rebranded version of the coalition of conservative and moderate forces that had come together in 1990 with the mergers of Kim Young-Sam's centrist party (core support area: Pusan and South Gyeongsang), Kim Jong-pil's (core support area: Chungcheong), and Roh Tae-woo's conservative party (core support area: Taegu and North Kyongsang), the latter of which was the clearest successor to the military-oriented regimes of the 1960s to 1980s.
-The party's rebranding as 'New Korea' came following the departure of Kim Jong-Pil's party from this coalition in 1995.
-(The New Korea Party was renamed the Grand National Party in 1998 and essentially endured through the mid 2010s, with Kim Jong-Pil and his followers also returning by 2006, until the political crisis of 2016 under Park Geun-Hye caused severe divisions that broke apart the successor Saenuri party.)
+The New Korea Party was a rebranded version of the coalition of conservative and moderate forces that had come together in 1990 with the mergers of Kim Young-Sam's centrist Unification Democratic Party and Kim Jong-pil and Roh Tae-woo's conservative Democratic Justice Party, the latter being the clearest successor to the military-oriented regimes of the period from the 1960s to 1980s.
+The party's rebranding as "New Korea" came following the departure of Kim Jong-Pil's party from this coalition in 1995.

-Lee Hong-Koo was elected a member of the National Assembly in the April 1996 general election, as the second name on the national party list for the New Korea Party.
-As Korea then had 47 seats to distribute on a proportional basis at the time, the high slot that the party gave Lee guaranteed that he would enter the National Assembly.
-The New Korea Party itself won 139 of 299 seats in the election, far above its rivals' individual totals of 79 seats (Kim Dae-Jung's party) and 50 seats (Kim Jong-Pil's right-wing breakaway party).
+Lee was elected a member of the National Assembly in the April 1996 general election as the second name on the national party list for the New Korea Party.
+As Korea then had 47 seats to distribute on a proportional basis, the high slot that the party gave Lee guaranteed that he would enter the National Assembly.
+The New Korea Party won 139 of the 299 seats in the election.

 Rapid political rise, presidential speculation

-Lee rose quickly in 1996, becoming a member of the Executive Committee of the New Korea party, and then the leader of the party itself.
-Lee was, at this time, widely considered a possible successor to President Kim Young-Sam (whose term of office was February 1993 to February 1998).
+Lee rose quickly in the party in 1996, becoming a member of its Executive Committee, then party leader.
+At the time, he widely considered a possible successor to President Kim Young-Sam, whose term of office was to end in February 1998.

-In 1995 and early 1996, Lee served as chairman of the World Cup Bidding Committee, which successfully lobbied for South Korea to co-host the World Cup in 2002 (FIFA selected Korea/Japan in May 1996).
+In 1995 and early 1996, Lee served as chairman of the World Cup Bidding Committee, which successfully lobbied for South Korea to co-host the World Cup in 2002.

-In December 1996, after the government quickly forced through a revised labor law despite widespread opposition across the country, Lee Hong-Koo resigned from his top leadership position in the New Korea Party but remained in the party.
+In December 1996, after the government quickly forced through a revised labour law despite widespread opposition across the country, Lee resigned from his leadership position but remained in the party.

-Following the inset of the 1997 Asian economic crisis, the opposition National Congress for New Politics candidate Kim Dae-Jung won the presidential election in December 1997 and took office in February 1998, Lee Hong-Koo was still a sitting National Assembly member from the party, now rebranded the Grand National Party (as of November 1997).
+Following the onset of the 1997 Asian financial crisis, the opposition National Congress for New Politics candidate Kim Dae-Jung won the presidential election in December 1997 and took office in February 1998.1997 Asian economic crisis Lee was still a sitting member of the National Assembly for his party, rebranded as the Grand National Party since November 1997.